 Tuition and fee costs will vary based on individual student configuration of required coursework and electives.
-Total required credit hours can vary from 30 to 36 based on coursework completed within an accredited undergraduate program.
-The following estimates provide the expected range of cost that will apply to most students who begin the program between Summer 2017 and Spring 2018:
+Total required credit hours are 30.
+The following estimates provide the expected range of cost that will apply to most students who begin the program between Summer 2019 and Spring 2020.

 |Enrollment Status||Tuition Rate Amounts *

 |Utah Residents, and non-Utah residents who qualify for non-resident tuition waivers (See below)||$23,453 - $25,353|

 |Out-of-State (See possible non-resident tuition waivers below)||$42,164 - $44,064|

 * Total tuition charge varies based on elective courses taken and number of credit hours taken per semester.

 Waiver of Non-Resident Portion of Tuition

 USU currently offers three waivers of the non-resident portion of tuition to MAcc students who fit the applicable conditions.
 Each is described below:

 Legacy Waiver: Students whose parent or grandparent earned an associate degree or higher from USU receive resident tuition.
 To qualify for the Alumni Legacy Nonresident Waiver, a future Aggie must: